-For all three types of assessments (informal, student self-assessment, and formal) candidates are required to create content-specific rubrics that are used to consistently score student work and provide meaningful feedback.
-Candidates should keep in mind that the product, process, or performance per individual student must be assessed using a rubric that provides descriptive, detailed language and illustrates levels of performance related to the learning goals identified in the Learning Segment.
+For student self-assessment and formal assessment, candidates are required to create content-specific rubrics that are used to consistently score student work and provide meaningful feedback.
+Candidates should keep in mind that the product, process, or performance per individual student must be assessed using a rubric that provides descriptive, detailed language and illustrates levels of performance related to the learning goals identified in the learning segment.
 Preparation programs should provide examples and non-examples of content-specific rubrics.
 Many candidates may not have had prior educational experiences with rubrics as guides to performance expectations.
 The Berkeley Center for Teaching and Learning (https://teaching.berkeley.edu/resources/assessment-and-evaluation/design-assessment/rubrics) provides descriptions and examples of rubrics.